-- develop knowledge of SSD/Education procedures by attending training events organised by the Local Authority; and - cascade training to school staff as appropriate.

-d) Heads of Year will be responsible for all CLA in their Year Group
+- develop knowledge of Children's Services/Education procedures by attending training events organised by the Local Authority; and - cascade training to school staff as appropriate. - d) Kelly Hibbert (Mentor of LAC) will be responsible for all LAC in each year group in consultation with Heads of Year.

-Guidelines for Heads of Year
+Guidelines for Heads of Year and LAC Mentor

-Heads of Year will:
+Heads of Year and LAC Mentor will:

-- ensure that all staff, both teaching and non-teaching, are aware of the difficulties and educational disadvantage faced by children and young people and understand the need for positive systems of support to overcome them. - inform members of staff of the general educational needs of children who are looked after and promote the involvement of these children in school homework clubs, extracurricular activities, home reading schemes, school councils, etc., where appropriate. - act as an advocate for children and young people in public care. - develop and monitor systems for liaising with carers, the Social Services Department (SSD) and the Education Service. - hold a supervisory brief for all children being looked-after, e.g. to ensure all relevant education and care information is available to school staff and carer(s), and that this information is kept up to date; - monitor the educational progress of all children who are looked after in order to inform the school's improvement plan. - intervene if there is evidence of individual underachievement, absence from school or internal truancy. - ensure the involvement of the Careers Service with children in Years 10 and 11 who are looked after. - value the educational potential of all children who are looked after. - repeat the need to share personal information, sensitively and on a need to know basis with staff. - value the multi-disciplinary approach to children who are looked after in the public care system.
+- ensure that all staff, both teaching and non-teaching, are aware of the difficulties and educational disadvantage faced by children and young people and understand the need for positive systems of support to overcome them - inform members of staff of the general educational needs of looked-after children and promote the involvement of these children in school homework clubs, extra-curricular activities, home reading schemes, school councils, etc., where appropriate - act as an advocate for children and young people in public care - develop and monitor systems for liaising with carers, the Children's Services and the Education Service - hold a supervisory brief for all looked-after children, e.g. to ensure all relevant education and care information is available to school staff and carer(s), and that this information is kept up to date - monitor the educational progress of all looked-after children in order to inform the school's improvement plan - intervene if there is evidence of individual underachievement, absence from school or internal truancy - ensure the involvement of the Careers Service with children in Years 10 and 11 who are looked after - value the educational potential of all looked-after children - repeat the need to share personal information, sensitively and on a need to know basis with staff.

-Work with Individual Children Who Are Looked After:
+Work with Individual Looked-After children:

-Heads of Year will:
+Heads of Year and LAC Mentor will:

-- supervise the smooth induction of a new children who are looked after into school. - with the SENCO, work with individual children, possibly through a carer, to arrive at a statement about the child's circumstances that he/she would be happy to share with staff and/or pupils. - enable the child to make a contribution to the educational aspects of their Care Plan.

-- help ensure that each pupil has a Personal Education Plan (initiated by the young person's Social Worker and overseen by the LA CLA Officer) which is actively monitored and reviewed. - all appropriate documentation should be reflected within the plan i.e. IEP, IBP, PSP. - encourage looked-after children to have ownership of the PEP. - ensure a Home-School agreement is drawn up with the primary carer and signed by the Social Worker.
+- supervise the smooth induction of a new looked-after child if they are new to the school - with the SENCO, work with individual children, possibly through a carer, to arrive at a statement about the child's circumstances that he/she would be happy to share with staff and/or pupils - enable the child to make a contribution to the educational aspects of their Care Plan - help ensure that each pupil has a Personal Education Plan (initiated by the young person's Social Worker and overseen by the LA Independent Reviewing Officer) which is actively monitored and reviewed

+• encourage looked-after children to have ownership of the PEP.